Jump to a section: Account settings | Change default | Add option | Change option | Lost device?

 The Microsoft Authenticator app is the recommended default method for all users as it works internationally and can generate a code with no internet or cell service.
 It is also recommended that you configure multiple authentication methods.

-The example here shows the user configured Microsoft Authenticator notification as the default sign-in method and also added a phone number, Yubico security key and a passkey saved to Authenticator as backup methods.
+The example here shows the user configured Microsoft Authenticator notification as the default sign-in method and also added a phone number,

 1. Change your default authentication method.
 You can change your default sign-in method by clicking the link and choosing a different sign-in method from the list.
 The Microsoft Authenticator app is still the recommended default app.